ardexa/davis-weather-station/README.md

 b.
 Then use a `CAPTURE` scenario to collect the csv (comma separated) data from the filename `/opt/ardexa/davis/latest.csv`.
 This file contains a header entry (as the first line) that describes the CSV elements of the file.

 ## Help
-Contact Ardexa at support@ardexa.com, and we'll do our best efforts to help.
+Contact Ardexa, and we'll do our best efforts to help.